-- Development should build with the contours of the land and avoid stripping and grading, where possible. - Construction best practices to reduce wind and water erosion of soils and to suppress dust dispersion shall be required.
+- Development should build with the contours of the land and avoid stripping and grading, where possible. - b) Construction best practices to reduce wind and water erosion of soils and to suppress dust dispersion shall be required. - Encourage the use of construction practices that minimize greenhouse gas emissions.